-The dimensions in the rotary axis (X coordinates) can be entered as desired either in degrees or in mm (or inches).
-You can select the desired dimension type in the cycle definition using Q17.
+The coordinate data of the unrolled cylinder surface (X coordinates), which define the position of the rotary table, can be entered as desired either in degrees or in mm (or inches) (Q17).

 - 1 The control positions the tool above the cutter infeed point, taking the finishing allowance for side into account - 2 At the first plunging depth, the tool mills along the programmed contour at the milling feed rate Q12. - 3 At the end of the contour, the control returns the tool to set-up clearance and returns to the infeed point - 4 Steps 1 to 3 are repeated until the programmed milling depth Q1 is reached. - 5 Subsequently, the tool retracts in the tool axis to the clearance height.